How to get from Sagada to Manila

 Sagada to Manila by Bus

-Also, most of the buses arrive in the middle of the night in Metro Manila.
-There is one VIP day trip that will eat up a whole day of your vacation just on travelling, although this could be appealing if you want to enjoy the views along the way.
+Most buses depart in the afternoon and arrive in the middle of the night in Metro Manila.
+This will eat up a whole day of your vacation just on travelling, although this could be appealing if you want to enjoy the views along the way.

-The buses depart from the Sagada Bus Terminal near the Sagada Municipal Hall in the town centre.
+Buses depart from Sagada Bus Stop near Sagada Municipal Hall in the town centre.

 Bus schedule from Sagada to Manila